-A digital tool for strategic plans is the first step to creating a process for reviewing that works and keeps people accountable.
+A digital tool for strategic plans is the first step to creating a process for reviewing the work that's been done and keeping people accountable for their actions.
 This is very helpful since people tend to lose interest in completing tasks when they know that no one is going to look at the outcome.
-A meeting tool can also help to organize regular meetings that keep the strategic plan top of mind, reminding everyone to focus on their goals.
+A meeting tool can also help to organise regular meetings that keep the strategic plan top of mind, reminding everyone to focus on their goals.
 The strategic planning tool should also track and review your employees’ goals and the overall strategic plan on a continuous basis.

 And there you have it!